bbbe555/portfolio/procedures/workflow-management_howto.md

 ### Creating New Issues

-Use the [CR8S Issues page](https://github.com/54-CR8S/CR8S/issues) to create and manage issues.
+Use the [Issues page](https://github.com/org/repo/issues) to create and manage issues.

 ![GitHub Issues List](../images/issues-list.png)